United States v. Moore (1973)

 The D.C.
-Circuit upheld Moore's conviction, refusing to create an addiction-based defense to narcotics possession.
-The Court's ruling was made per curiam, meaning that no one judge wrote for the majority, but judges Malcolm Richard Wilkey and Harold Leventhal wrote separate concurring opinions that laid out the majority's reasoning.
-Wilkey and Leventhal doubted that addicts physically cannot keep themselves from taking drugs and worried that the defense could potentially apply to crimes more serious than possession, or lead people to fake addiction.
-They also rejected Moore's interpretations of Robinson and Congress's intent.
-Judge J. Skelly Wright wrote the main dissent, supporting all of Moore's legal claims and arguing even further that the justice system accomplishes nothing by imprisoning an addict for possession.
+Circuit upheld Moore's conviction in a 5–4 vote, refusing to create the addiction defense.
+The five judges, split across two separate opinions, doubted that addicts physically cannot keep themselves from taking drugs; they also worried that the defense could potentially apply to crimes more serious than possession, or incentivize people to fake addiction.
+The dissent supported Moore's legal arguments and argued even further that the justice system accomplishes nothing by imprisoning an addict for possession.
 (Note: The scope of this case only concerns criminal charges and punishment; if a court ruled that addiction is a defense to the criminal charge of possession, the government could still involuntarily confine an addict to a drug rehabilitation facility under civil law.)
-He also wrote that the practical problems of an addiction defense would also apply to the insanity defense, which has safeguards and limitations to prevent abuse.

-Moore's case was remanded to the lower court to reconsider his sentencing; the Supreme Court denied a petition to hear the case later that year.
-Legal commentators wrote that the decision mainly solidified the split over the proposed addiction defense in the courts and noted that a defense that only applied to possession would not have helped Moore's long prior record of convictions and imprisonment because of his heroin addiction.
+The court remanded Moore's case to the lower court for reconsideration of his sentence.
+Other courts have widely adopted Moores holding, while legal commentators split sharply; some scholars defended the court's rejection of the addiction defense as legally sound and a necessary deterrent, while others attacked it as unsupported by the law and medical evidence.